[Written by NOAA

-[NOAA] Drought, floods, freezing temperatures, severe storms, tropical cyclones, wildfires, winter storms—every year since 1980, these weather and climate disasters have claimed countless lives and caused billions of dollars in damages in the United States.
-It’s the National Center for Environmental Information’s (NCEI) job to chronicle these disasters and document their impacts to the Nation.
+] Drought, floods, freezing temperatures, severe storms, tropical cyclones, wildfires, winter storms—every year since 1980, these weather and climate disasters have claimed countless lives and caused billions of dollars in damages in the United States.
+And, it is NCEI's job to chronicle these disasters and document their impacts to the Nation.

 1. Why study the cost of weather and climate disasters?

 NCEI is the Nation's scorekeeper in terms of addressing severe weather and climate events in their historical perspective.
 As part of our responsibilities of monitoring and assessing the climate, we track and evaluate climate events in the United States that have great economic and societal impacts.